JackSzwergold/Writing/memories/Learning to Drive.md

 One day while I was walking down the hallway, he saw me, stopped me and said, “So you told them about the driving lessons?”

 I paused silently as he glowered at me and walked away.
 A few other gym teachers down the hall saw that interaction and they all glowered at me as Mr. Hearty approached them and talked to them — presumably — about me.

 Word got out among some of the students, but nobody really cared.
 The gym teachers at the school were kind garbage people so it was like a collective whatever.

 But it still made gym class harder.
 And if Mr. Hearty ended up being my gym teacher on some days, I would just show up for the attendance count, head back to the locker room and head out the back door, run down to Ocean Parkway and head back home.

-***

-*Learning to Drive (c) Copyright by Jack Szwergold; written on August 31, 2019.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*